amazon-archives/amazon-ecs-interstella-workshop/workshop1/readme.md

 Click on the arrow to show the contents of the hint.

 ### Workshop Cleanup:
 You will be deploying infrastructure on AWS which will have an associated cost.
 Fortunately, this workshop should take no more than 2 hours to complete, so costs will be minimal.
+If you're attending an AWS event, credits will be provided.

+**IMPORTANT:**

-When you're done with the workshop, follow these steps to make sure everything is cleaned up.
+When you're done with the workshop, follow the steps at the very end of the instructions to make sure everything is cleaned up.

-1. Delete any manually created resources throughout the labs.
-Certain things do not have a cost associated, and if you're not sure what has a cost, you can always look it up on our website.
-All of our pricing is publicly available, or feel free to ask one of the workshop attendants when you're done.
-2. Delete any container images stored in ECR, delete CloudWatch logs groups, and delete ALBs and target groups (if you get to that lab)
-3. Delete the CloudFormation stack launched at the beginning of the workshop to clean up the rest.

 * * *